 Martin Luther King, Jr. Celebration Breakfast

-Tickets for the Sixteenth Annual Dr. Martin Luther King, Jr., Celebration Breakfast are available at East Stroudsburg University’s Henry A. Ahnert, Jr. Alumni Center.
+Tickets for the 17th Annual Dr. Martin Luther King, Jr., Celebration Breakfast are available at East Stroudsburg University’s Henry A. Ahnert, Jr. Alumni Center.

 Prices are as follows: $30 per person, $10 per student, $200 for a table of 8 (paid in full).